frank-lsf/lsf-homepage/content/post/flying-milestones/index.md

 - 3/23/2019: Checkout in Chicago.
 Cessna 172N.
 Lansing, Illinois.
 First Chicago Skyline Tour Flight.
 - 4/10/2019: First San Francisco Class B Airspace Transition.
 First Bay Tour.
 (Did several dozens more in the next few months.)
 - 5/19/2019: First Flight in Marginal Weather.
 Dodged some clouds and some light-moderate precipitation cells.
 - 6/9/2019: Checkout in a Diamond Star DA-40.
-Also the most beautiful sunset in a Bay Tours.
+The most beautiful sunset in bay tours.
 - 7/28/2019: First Trip to Southern California.
 DA-40.
 151nm to San Luis Obispo, California (KSBP).
 Went into reserve fuel on the return trip.
 - 9/6/2019: First Overnight Cross Country Trip.
 DA-40.
 179nm to Shelter Cove, California (0Q5).
 Approach to Rwy 12 with very low overcast on top of the runway (but clear on the approach path).
 - 10/13/2019: First Night Cross Country Trip.
 DA-40.
 133nm to Little River, California (KLLR).
 Full moon flight.
+- 11/7/2019: Mountain checkout in a Cessna 182.
+KTVL, KTRK, KBLU.
+- 8/2/2020: First Crossing of the Sierra Nevada.
+Cessna 182.
+Crossed Tioga Pass at 11500ft (1500ft AGL) to Lee Vining, California (O24).
+- 3/13/2021: First Cross-Country Ski Trip.
+Cessna 182.
+156nm to Mammoth Lakes, California (KMMH).
+First runway excursion incident due to brake overheating.